dhiogoboza/random-numbers-workers/README.md

 ![Variable Y screenshot](/screenshots/variable_y.png?raw=true "Variable Y")

 ## About
 This site was developed to an activity for the course Tópicos Especiais em Computação VIII from UFRN in 2020.1.
-Source available at https://github.com/dhiogoboza/random-numbers-workers

 ## License